hunterkirk/ollama-anywhere/README.md

-# 🧠 Ollama Auto-Typing GUI
+# 🧠 Ollama Anywhere

-A small Python GUI app using Tkinter that sends a prompt to a local [Ollama](https://ollama.com) AI model and auto-types the streamed response into your current window using `pynput`.
+A small Python terminal & GUI app using Tkinter that sends a prompt to a local [Ollama](https://ollama.com) AI model and auto-types the streamed response into your current window using `pynput`.

 ---